luh-koala/MHOverlay/README.md

 * **Skill Ready Indicator:** Icon glow or flash when their cooldown is complete.
 * **ConfigPanel:** Easy customization of appereance, timers and cooldowns without needing to manually edit `.ini` files.
 * **Profiles (Templates):** Create and load different templates for various hero builds or personal setups.
+* **Limitations:** Only work for buffs and procs that have granted activations, not % chances.

 ## Installation